-The Instructors
+The Instructor

-Dr. Yakov Ben-Haim initiated and developed info-gap decision theory for modeling and managing severe uncertainty.
+Dr. Yakov Ben-Haim initiated and developed info-gap decision theory for modeling and managing deep uncertainty.
 Info-gap theory is applied in engineering, biological conservation, economics, project management, climate change management, national security, medicine, and other areas.
 He has been a visiting scholar in Australia, Austria, Canada, England, France, Germany, Italy, Japan, Korea, Netherlands, Norway, and the US.
 He has lectured at universities, medical and technological research institutions and central banks around the world.
-He has published more than 100 articles and 5 books.
-He is a professor of mechanical engineering and holds the Yitzhak Moda'i Chair in Technology and Economics at the Technion-Israel Institute of Technology.
+He has published more than 120 articles and 6 books.
+He is a professor emeritus of mechanical engineering and held the Yitzhak Moda'i Chair in Technology and Economics at the Technion-Israel Institute of Technology.